-

 - a majority of the directors elected at the shareholders’ meeting must maintain independence from both the company and its executive management; and

-- a minimum of two (2) directors, independent of the company and its executive management, must also be independent in relation to the company’s major shareholders.
+- a minimum of two (2) directors, independent of the company and its executive management, must also be independent from the company’s major shareholders.

-According to the Swedish Corporate Governance Code, a director’s independence should be determined by means of a general assessment of all factors that may give cause to question the individual’s independence and integrity with regard to the company or its executive management.
+According to the Swedish Corporate Governance Code, a director’s independence should be determined by an assessment of all factors that may give cause to question the individual’s independence and integrity with regard to the company or its executive management.
 Consideration should be given to the following:

-- whether the individual currently holds or has held the position of CEO of the company or a closely affiliated company within the previous five (5) years;
+- whether the individual currently holds or has held the position of CEO of the company or a closely affiliated company in the previous five (5) years;

-- whether the individual has been employed by the company or a closely affiliated company within the preceding three (3) years;
+- whether the individual has been employed by the company or a closely affiliated company in the preceding three (3) years;

 - whether the individual currently has or has had within the past year, a substantial business relationship or significant financial interactions with the company or a closely affiliated company as a client, supplier, or partner, either personally or as part of the executive management, board, or as a significant shareholder in a company engaged in such a relationship with the entity;

-- whether the individual has been a partner in, or as an employee, participated in an audit of the company by the current or previous auditor of the company or a closely affiliated company within the last three years;
+- whether the individual has been a partner in, or as an employee participated in an audit of the company by the current or previous auditor of the company or a closely affiliated company in the last three years;

 - whether the individual is a part of the executive management of another company where any member of that company’s executive management serves on the executive management of this company; and

-The assessment of a director’s independence and integrity must also take into account the nature and extent of the individual’s direct and indirect connections with major shareholders.
-Directors who hold employment positions or serve on the board of companies that are substantial shareholders are not considered independent.
+The assessment of a director’s independence and integrity must also consider the nature and extent of the individual’s direct and indirect connections with major shareholders.
+Directors who hold employment positions or serve on the board of companies of substantial shareholders are not considered independent.

 -